Voice Track Module f-voice-clone 8 min

 The audible signatures of cloned voices

-Cloned voices fail in specific ways: (1) consonant smearing at fast speech rates, (2) unnatural breath/pause patterns (the model doesn't know when to breathe), (3) drift in pitch register on emphasized words, (4) emotion bleeding (model adds drama that wasn't in the reference).
+Cloned voices fail in specific ways: (1) consonant smearing at fast speech rates, (2) misplaced breath/pause patterns (modern codec LMs generate breaths — just in the wrong places), (3) drift in pitch register on emphasized words, (4) emotion bleeding (model adds drama that wasn't in the reference).
 Each artifact has a fix — usually more / cleaner reference audio.

 ETHICAL GUARDRAILS